codespin-ai/codespin/README.md

 - `--spec <spec file>`: Specify a spec (prompt template) file.
 - `-a, --templateArgs <argument>`: An argument passed to a custom template.
 Can pass multiple by repeating `-a`.
 - `--writePrompt <file>`: Write the generated prompt out to the specified path.
 Does not call the API.
 - `--maxi, --maxInput <bytes>`: Maximum number of input bytes to send to the API.
-Defaults to 40000.
 - `-h, --help`: Display help.

 ## Inline Prompting